-A business or enterprise carrying the NSWICC Assured logo has met National Policy requirements as upheld by the First Australians Chamber of Commerce and Industry (FACCI) for being identified as a First Nations Business Owner or Entrepreneur.
+A business or enterprise carrying the NSWICC Assured logo, must be 51% or more Indigenous owned, operated and controlled, and has met National Policy requirements as upheld by the First Australians Chamber of Commerce and Industry (FACCI) for being identified as a First Nations Business Owner or Entrepreneur.

 State and Territory Indigenous Chambers of Commerce follow FACCI’s policy on certifying or confirming a person or business as Aboriginal or Torres Strait Islander: